saberrg/python-challenge/README.md

-# Pybank and PyPoll, an analysis financial and election data using Python
+# Pybank and PyPoll, an analysis on financial and election data using Python

 Pybank: With the given dataset "budget_data.csv" we are able to use this script to find: profit/loss through periods of time